oneapi-src/oneTBB/doc/main/tbb_userguide/std_invoke.rst

 Now the body needs to meet the more relaxed requirements of being Callable (see `C++ Standard Callable <https://en.cppreference.com/w/cpp/named_req/Callable>`_) that covers three types of objects:

 * **Function Objects that provide operator(arg1, arg2, ...)**, which accepts the input parameters
-* **Pointers to member functions** that you can use as the body of the algorithm or parallel construct
+* **Pointers to member functions** that you can use as the body of the algorithm or the Flow Graph node
 * **Pointers to member objects** work as the body of the algorithm or parallel construct

 Consider the following example: